bempp/ndgrid/README.md

 ```

 ### Python
-You can install the latest release of ndelement by running:
+You can install the latest release of ndgrid by running:

 ```bash
 pip3 install ndgrid